MicrosoftDocs/windows-itpro-docs/windows/keep-secure/WDAV-working/configure-block-at-first-sight-windows-defender-antivirus.md

-# Enable and validate the Block at First Sight feature
+# Enable the Block at First Sight feature

 **Applies to**

-- Windows 10, version 1607
+- Windows 10, version 1703

 **Audience**